A-10 Attack!: Description

 Gameplay in A-10 Attack! switched between a mission map and planning system displayed on a 2D map, and the in-game flying.
 The switch between the two modes could be made at any time during a game, with the plane turning on the autopilot and following the mission outline when the user was in the map mode.

 Flight mode was relatively similar to most flight simulators, although control was normally via mouse or a joystick mapped onto the mouse.
 The "2" view looked down into the cockpit, showing all the instruments in a layout fairly faithful to the actual layout in the A-10.
 The mechanical cockpit controls and various displays, including the HUD, were all likewise fairly good simulations of the original.

 The game included a unique "active hand" system that allowed the player to manipulate the switches and controls without having to remember keyboard commands.
 Holding down the option key turned off mouse control of the aircraft, and made a hand-cursor appear that could operate the controls by clicking on them.
 The cursor changed as it moved over the controls to indicate what could be done, clicking, rotating or "rolling" the mechanical controls.
 Even complex weapons release modes could be controlled in this way, although doing so often required a series of clicks on different controls.

 Weapons included a variety of conventional bombs and their laser-guided counterparts, as well as the AIM-9 Sidewinder and HARM missiles, cluster bombs and rockets.
-However the cannon remained one of the most important weapons in the game (because the A-10 was built around the GAU-8A gatling gun).
-Even without completing the missions, the game engine itself was detailed enough to create a sub-game in which users attempted to place their Hogs in odd positions on the map, or use the engine for various other tricks.
+However, the cannon remained one of the most important weapons in the game (because the A-10 was built around the GAU-8A gatling gun).
+Even without completing the missions, the game engine itself was detailed enough to create a sub-game where users attempted to place their Hogs in odd positions on the map, or use the engine for various other tricks.